Coronavirus digest: UK vaccination studies find significant drop in infections | DW | 23.04.2021

 Japan is set to issue a third state of emergency for Tokyo and three western urban prefectures, due to worries of trying to control an outbreak before the Tokyo Olympic Games to be held this year.

-Measures are to include shutdown orders for bars, department stores, malls, theme parks, as well as theaters and museums.
-Restaurants that do not serve alcohol and public transportation services are asked to finish early.
+Measures are to include shutdown orders for bars, department stores, malls and theme parks, as well as theaters and museums.
+Restaurants that do not serve alcohol and public transportation services are asked to close early.
 Schools will stay open, but universities are asked to return to online classes.

 At least one person at the Mount Everest base camp has reportedly tested positive for COVID-19.
 The number of mountain climbers aiming to tackle Everest this spring is approaching the record set in 2019.